Possibilistic inferential models: a review: Background and motivation

 Next, suppose statistical model $\{\prob_\theta: \theta \in \TT\}$, consisting of probability distributions supported on (subsets of) $\ZZ$, is imposed to quantify the variability or aleatory uncertainty in the observable data $Z$; I'll relax this parametric model restriction in Section~\ref{S:beyond} and later.
 The probability distributions $\prob_\theta$ have a corresponding density/mass function $p_\theta(z)$ and, if $Z=z$ is the observed data, then $\theta \mapsto L_z(\theta) := p_\theta(z)$ is the likelihood function.

 Finally, let $\Theta$ denote the uncertain true parameter value, i.e., the one such that the statement ``$Z \sim \prob_\Theta$'' is true; this too can and will be relaxed later.
 Like with my $z$ and $Z$ notation, note that I'm writing $\theta$ for generic parameter values and $\Theta$ for the uncertain true value to be inferred.
 Importantly, here I'll be assuming that prior information about $\Theta$ is {\em vacuous}, i.e., my answer to the question ``What is the prior probability that $\Theta$ is in $A$?''~would be ``between 0 and 1'' for all $A \not\in \{\varnothing, \TT\}$---complete ignorance.
-While ignorance is the state most commonly assumed in the statistics literature, it's not because completely ignorance is realistic---arguably it's rare in applications to know {\em literally nothing} about the quantity of interest.
+While ignorance is the state most commonly assumed in the statistics literature, it's not because complete ignorance is realistic---arguably it's rare in applications to know {\em literally nothing} about the quantity of interest.
 See Section~\ref{S:discuss} for a brief discussion about recent developments allowing for non-vacuous, incomplete prior information about $\Theta$.

-At the end of the day, since prior information about $\Theta$ is vacuous, all that's available is the posited model (which includes the likelihood function, etc.)~for $Z$ and a particular realization $z$.
+Since prior information is vacuous, all that's available is the model/likelihood for $Z$ and the realization $z$.
 According to \citet{hacking.logic.book}, ``Statisticians want numerical measures of the degree to which data support hypotheses,'' which, to me, sounds like {\em probabilistic uncertainty quantification} (Section~\ref{SS:prob.uq}).
 So, despite having fully vacuous prior information, which puts proper Bayesian inference out of reach, the goal still is to assign data-dependent probabilities (or something similar) to hypotheses about the unknown $\Theta$.
 Towards this, I'll follow Fisher---``the world’s master of quantifying uncertainty'' \citep{pearl.why}---, Jeffreys, Dempster, Berger, Walley, and other leaders.